 - 📍 Location: Piazza Principe Amedeo, 7, 10042 Stupinigi, Nichelino TO, Italy

 Similar to Reggia di Venaria Reale, the Palazzina di Caccia di Stupinigi is located a little over 30 minutes outside of the city center.
-It is absolutely worth visiting!
+You can easily reach it with a taxi or public transportation, and is absolutely worth the visit – especially if you want to experience something more unique.

 Dive Deeper in History with Guided Tours